 OCT is an award-winning professional theater company.
 However, we encourage actors at all levels of experience to participate in auditions.
 We hold general auditions annually in June and callbacks during summer and early fall.
 For the upcoming season, Ivy + Bean is now cast.
 Callbacks are underway for Schoolhouse Rock Live! (youth roles are cast), Timmy Failure: Mistakes Were Made (no youth roles), and Skippyjon Jones.
 We will continue to hold callbacks until all shows are cast.

 During auditions, you will be asked to present a prepared monologue (approx. one minute) and submit two copies of your headshot or current photo and a resume.
-Youth actors will participate in a group activity and then present monologues.
 We do not require a song for general auditions, and there is no accompaniment available.
-You may prepare a few bars of music to sing a cappella if you wish; not all auditioners will be asked to sing.
+You may prepare 12-16 bars of music to sing a cappella if you wish; not all auditioners will be asked to sing.

 Make an appointment on or after May 1st by calling 503-228-9571.
 Bring your resume, headshot, and a prepared monologue:

 You won’t hear from us unless we want to call you back for a specific show.
 Most callbacks will be scheduled by October.
 If called back, we will tell you at that time what to prepare.
 Generally, you will be asked to do cold readings from the script and a song if being considered for a musical.
 Occasionally, we will have additional callbacks later in the season as needs arise, so we'll keep your information on file all year long.
 Please check back at the top of this page to find out if a particular show has been cast.

 OCT’s Artistic Director: Stan Foote, and Educational Director: Dani Baldwin, will be at auditions.
 Occasionally we will have other directors present, as well as members of our Young Professionals program to assist you.